Coke Studio Bangla: History

 Coke Studio originated in Brazil back in 2007 as a unique fusion music initiative, aimed at blending the musical styles of two different Brazilian artists.
 Later, Nadeem Zaman, the Marketing Head of The Coca-Cola Company, collaborated with Rohail Hyatt, a former member of Vital Signs, to produce a Pakistani version of the show.
 The inaugural season premiered in June 2008, in front of a live audience.
 However, the format transitioned to a closed studio for subsequent seasons, which remains the current format of the show.
 In June 2012, the Indian version of Coke Studio, named Coke Studio @ MTV, debuted, with Leslie Lewis producing the first season and various producers helming subsequent ones.
 The show ran for four seasons.

 Coke Studio Bangla, the digital-first music platform under the Coke Studio franchise, was launched in Bangladesh on 7 February 2022, and its second season began airing on 14 February 2023.
-The third season is scheduled to premiere on 13 April 2024.
+The third season premiered on 13 April 2024.
+The fourth season started streaming on 23 May 2026.